 Information that does not come within the scope of the definition of Environmental Information, and which is not already publicly available, can be requested under the Freedom of Information Acts.

-How do I make an AIE request?
+How to make an AIE request to SEAI:

 A request for environmental information shall: